A Strange and Mystifying Story

 A Strange and Mystifying Story (この世異聞, Kono Yo Ibun) is a Japanese manga written and illustrated by Tsuta Suzuki.
 The manga was published by Libre Publishing.
-It is licensed in North America by Digital Manga Publishing, which released the first volume through its imprint, Juné, on May 27, 2008, the second volume following on August 19, 2009.
+It was initially licensed in North America by Digital Manga Publishing, which released the first three volumes through its imprint, Juné.
+After Libre ended its publishing agreement with Digital Manga Publishing in 2016, the manga was licensed in 2017 by Viz Media under its Boys' Love imprint, SuBLime.

 It is about a man who is sick with a disease cursed to affect all of his bloodline who summons a therianthrope, his family's guardian, to heal him.